What is K2 (Synthetic Marijuana) & Why is it Dangerous?

 K2 is one of the many strains of synthetic marijuana that is spreading throughout the United States.
-Synthetic cannabinoids are drugs manufactured to be chemically similar to the THC found in organic marijuana that bind to the same receptors.
+Synthetic cannabinoids were originally developed to help scientists understand how cannabinoids affected the brain, and were drugs manufactured to be chemically similar to the THC found in organic marijuana that bind to the same receptors.
 The chemical mixture is then sprayed onto plant matter in order to resemble marijuana and packaged as “incense” or “potpourri” with cartoon or psychedelic imagery.

 Although K2 has been banned by the Drug Enforcement Administration, along with Spice, new synthetic cannabinoids are being developed and introduced legally into the US all the time.
 The first reports of synthetic cannabinoids like K2 in the US began in 2008, according to the Centers for Disease Control (CDC).

 When a person uses K2 they may experience:

 - Sluggishness or lethargy.